Walkers (snack foods): Under PepsiCo ownership (since 1989)

-In 1997, Walkers became the brand name of Quavers and Monster Munch snacks.
-In January 1999, Walkers launched Max, a brand with a range of crisps and then a new-look Quavers in March 1999.
-In April 2000, another of the Max flavours called Red Hot Max was launched and then Naked Max in June 2000.
-In February 2000, a new-look Cheetos was relaunched, serving as the only cheesy snack in the UK.
-In July 2000, the Quavers packaging was updated.
-In March 2001, Walkers bought Squares, a range of snacks from Smiths. in.
-November 2001, more Max flavours were introduced.
-They included chargrilled steak and chip shop curry.

-In May 2002, Walkers launched Sensations.
-Sensations flavours include Thai Sweet Chilli, Roast Chicken & Thyme, Balsamic Vinegar & Caramelised Onion.
-Walkers introduced the streaky bacon Quavers flavour to salt & vinegar and prawn cocktail in August 2002.

-In January 2003, Smiths brands Salt 'n' Shake, Scampi Fries and Bacon Fries were relaunched under the Walkers identity.
-In January 2003 Walkers bought Wotsits from Golden Wonder, which replaced Cheetos during December 2002.
-In April 2004, Walkers launched a Flamin' Hot version of Wotsits, which replaced BBQ beef, and then Wotsits Twisted, a range of cheese puffs in July 2004.
-In September 2007, Walkers launched Sunbites, a healthier range of lower/better fat crisps made using whole grains.

 In July 2008, Walkers launched its "Do Us a Flavour" campaign, challenging the public to think up unique flavours for its crisps.
+Consumers could vote on their favourite, and the winner would become a permanent flavour.
 In January 2009 six flavours were chosen from among the entries and released as special editions, available until May 2009.
 During this period, consumers could vote on their favourite, and the winner would become a permanent flavour.
 The winner was Builder's Breakfast by Emma Rushin from Belper in Derbyshire.
 This flavour was discontinued a year later, in May 2010, in order for Walkers to focus on the upcoming 'Flavour Cup'.

-In summer 2009, Walkers launched its premium "Red Sky" brand of "all natural" potato crisps and snacks.
+In 2009, Walkers launched its premium "Red Sky" brand of "all natural" potato crisps and snacks.
 It was stated that Red Sky products were made from 100% natural ingredients, and that the makers "work in partnership with Cool Earth", a charity that protects endangered rainforest; Walkers made charitable donations proportionate to the number of purchases of Red Sky snacks.
 Walkers discontinued the range in 2014 following poor sales.

+In early 2013, Walkers revised its packaging, with a new design and typeface.
+Slogans such as 'Distinctively Salt & Vinegar' and 'Classically Ready Salted' were added to the front of packs.
+The previous packaging design had only existed for 12 months.
+Along with this packaging design, there came news that the company would begin using real meat products in its Smoky Bacon and Roast Chicken flavoured crisps.
+This prompted opposition from vegetarians and vegans, who were now unable to eat these flavours.
+However, in 2016 Walkers returned to flavourings that were vegetarian.